chen-yang-yuan/DATA550_final-project/README.md

 * Findings and conclusions

-To generate the report, navigate to the main project folder and simply run `make` in the terminal.
+To generate the report, navigate to the main project folder and simply run `make` in the Rstudio terminal.
 This command will sequentially clean the data, perform the analysis, and render the final report.

 # How to synchronize the package repository

-To synchronize the package repository, navigate to the main project folder and run `make install` in the terminal.
+To synchronize the package repository, navigate to the main project folder and run `make install` in the Rstudio terminal.
 This is a shortcut to running `renv::restore()`, which restores the package library.